(c) 2024 PillSync.com

 8.6 Hepatic Impairment

-No dose adjustment is recommended for patients with mild (bilirubin ≤ upper limit of normal (ULN) and alanine aminotransferase (AST) > ULN or bilirubin > 1× to 1.5× ULN and any AST) hepatic impairment.
+No dose adjustment is recommended for patients with mild (bilirubin ≤ upper limit of normal (ULN) and aspartate aminotransferase (AST) > ULN or bilirubin > 1× to 1.5× ULN and any AST) hepatic impairment.
 OJEMDA has not been studied in patients with moderate (bilirubin > 1.5× to 3× ULN and any AST) to severe (bilirubin > 3× ULN and any AST) hepatic impairment [see Clinical Pharmacology (12.3)].

 8.7 Renal Impairment